Nancy Tyson Burbidge

 Nancy Tyson Burbidge AM (5 August 1912 – 4 March 1977) was an Australian systemic botanist, conservationist and herbarium curator.

 Early life and training

+Burbidge was born in Cleckheaton, Yorkshire.
+Her father, William Burbidge, was the son of the Rev. Edward Burbidge of Backwell, and graduated B.A. from Emmanuel College, Cambridge, in 1892.
+Following his father as a cleric, he was ordained deacon in the Church of England in 1897, and priest in 1898.
+He was a curate in Leeds from 1897 to 1900, then for five years was with the Bush Brotherhood in Longreach, Queensland.
+Returning to England, he married in 1906 Mary Eleanor Simmonds.
+She was the daughter of Alexander Hague Simmonds of Burnt Ash Hill, Lee, London, and his wife Hannah Tyson of Baltimore, a granddaughter of Nathan Tyson and Martha Ellicott Tyson.

-Burbidge was born in Cleckheaton, Yorkshire; her father, William Burbidge, was an Anglican clergyman and immigrated to Australia in 1913 when he was appointed to a parish in Western Australia.
-She was educated at Katanning (Kobeelya) Church of England Girls' School – founded by her mother Nancy Eleanor.
+Mary Simmonds was educated at Newnham College from 1897 to 1900.
+She taught at a school in Sydney from 1900 to 1904, and at the City of London School for Girls 1904–5.
+Vicar at Cleckheaton from 1906 to 1913, William Burbidge immigrated with his family to Australia in 1913 when he was appointed to a parish at Katanning, Western Australia.

+Nancy Burbidge was educated at Katanning (Kobeelya) Church of England Girls' School, founded by her mother in 1917.
 She completed her schooling in 1922 when she graduated from Bunbury Senior High School, and went on to study at the University of Western Australia.
 She completed her BSc in 1937, and afterwards received a prize to travel to England, where she spent 18 months at the Royal Botanic Gardens Kew.
 While at Kew she worked on a revision of the Australian grass genus Enneapogon.
 When Nancy returned to Australia she continued her study of Australian plants through the University of Western Australia, completing her MSc. in 1945.